rjhd2/HadISD_v3/README.md

 #########################################################################
 # STRUCTURE

-Unfortunately, as it stands, the file paths to the data, supplementary file and image directories are hard-coded into the Python scripts.
-I intend to simplify this in the future.
-These will need to be adjusted for individual runs.
+As an improvement over version 2, there are configuration and parameter files which set most of the paths and directories.
+However, these are stored in a way that is separate from the code base for operational updates at the Met Office.
-Similarly, the start and end times of the data processing.
+A copy of these files is in the input_files directory, but the set_paths_and_vars.py script will need adapting to point to these files.

 In the main code directory two other folders are required: